Deleting posts automatically in Mastodon after a certain time period

 ↩ Back to the front page

-On the Fediverse, and especially on Mastodon, if you follow an account by clicking the Follow button it then acknowledges this by changing into a “Following” or “Unfollow” button.
-However, if the follow hasn’t actually happened it turns into a “Pending” or “Cancel Follow” button.
+On the Fediverse, and especially on Mastodon, if you follow an account by clicking the “Follow” button it changes into a “Following” or “Unfollow” button, depending on what you’re using to view Mastodon.
+Clicking this changed button lets you unfollow the account if you want to.

-• A software bug which has prevented the follow going through properly.
+• A software bug has prevented the follow going through properly.
 This kind of bug is especially common if you’re trying to follow an account on a new or experimental type of Fediverse server.

 What do I do if my follow has turned into a follow request?